rradczewski/ymmv/_drafts/the-case-for-stopping-the-line.md

 I owe a big **Thank You** to [Leanovate](https://www.leanovate.de/) for letting me crash yet another one of their company-internal LeanovateDays to test-drive this workshop and for their invaluable feedback.
 We ended up producing a mess in their kitchen after lunch, but the workshop and the retrospective provided me with so many things to revisit that it really helped flesh out the workshop right in time for the upcoming first public run of the workshop.

-{% include responsive-image.html image="assets/coffee-kanban-order-cup.jpg" %}
+{% include responsive-image.html image="assets/coffee-kanban-order-cup.jpg" image_alt="The cup we used for Coffee Kanban with an order sticker on it that has the name of the customer, their order, the start and finish time on it." %}

 For SoCraTes 2018, I iterated over the station setup, aggregating them so a person is assigned to a station, such as **Grind** or **Brew**, each with around 4 distinct but related tasks.
 I further designated the cups to be the "kanban container", the item that flows through the system, and added an order-sticker to it so we could keep track of an order and its metrics as it passes from station to station.